shreeshailaya/C-DAC-Notes/Operating system/Readme.md

 ---

 ### Monolithic architecture vs Microkernel architecture
+The monolithic operating system is a fundamental operating system in which file management, memory management, device management, and process management are directly controlled within the kernel.
+The kernel can access all the resources present in the system and occupies more space.
+Relatively slower and gets affected even if one component fails.

+The kernel space is utilized in the microkernel for specific purposes like inter-process communication and scheduling.
+And hence, occupies lesser space.
+It uses less number of lines and is relatively easy to debug and manage.

 ---

 ### Why Windows kernel is more monolithic & no microkernel?
+The Windows kernel is a hybrid kernel, which means it attempts to combine features and benefits of microkernel and monolithic kernel architectures.
+The idea is to simultaneously benefit from the performance monolithic kernels provide and the stability that microkernels provide.
 ---

 ### What happens when we turn on our Computer?
+Step 1: The hardware powers up
+Step 2: The CPU initiates the BIOS or UEFI
+Step 3: The BIOS or UEFI tests and initializes your hardware Step 4: The BIOS or UEFI hands responsibility to a boot device.
+Step 5: The boot device loads the operating system.

 ---